vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ![image](/assets/2025-10-26/010.png)

 We give it a name and connect it to our Slack workspace.
 It's also a good idea to upload an icon to make it more pretty.
+Then, we click *Create App*.

 ![image](/assets/2025-10-26/020.png)